MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 When you use the [Common Data Service connector](connections/connection-common-data-service.md) to access a Microsoft Dataverse environment, data requests go to the environment instance directly—without passing through API management.
 More information: [Data call flow with Common Data Service connector](execution-phases-data-flow.md#data-call-flow-with-common-data-service-connector-for-microsoft-dataverse-environment)

 > [!TIP]
-> - Ensure you're using the upgraded connector to connect to Microsoft Dataverse for apps created before November 2019.
-More information: [Improved data source experience for Dataverse](connections/connection-common-data-service.md#dataverse-and-the-improved-data-source-experience)
-> - When using a custom entity in Dataverse, additional security configuration may be required for users to be able to view the records using canvas apps.
+> When using a custom entity in Dataverse, additional security configuration may be required for users to be able to view the records using canvas apps.
 More information: [Security concepts in Dataverse](https://docs.microsoft.com/power-platform/admin/wp-security-cds), [Configure user security in Dataverse](https://docs.microsoft.com/power-platform/admin/database-security), [Security roles, and privileges](https://docs.microsoft.com/power-platform/admin/security-roles-privileges)

 Let's take a look at the common performance problems when using Dataverse as the data source for canvas apps, and how to resolve such problems.